Javran/Thinking-dumps/7-lang-in-7-wk/ch6-erlang/day-3-do.md

 * Task #3: write a monitor to monitor Doctor, if either Doctor or monitor dies, restart it.

 Please refer to `/day-3-do-monitored-doctor.erl`

+* Task #4: build an OTP server that can write messages to files

+Please refer to `./day-3-do-logger.erl`